otterpwn/ottertools/cheatsheets/Cryptography.md

 print(long_to_bytes(pt).decode())
 ```

-- If more than two primes are used
+- More than two primes are used
 ```python
 from Crypto.Util.number import inverse, long_to_bytes